+Why are you the best candidate for this position?
 My priority as Attorney General is to help reduce crime.
 I moved to Maryland in 1989 to work as a prosecutor in the United States Justice Department.
 Before that, I was an Assistant Attorney General in New York.
 Prior to that, I was an Assistant District Attorney in the Bronx, New York serving primarily in the Homicide Bureau.
 I was promoted to Chief of the Homicide Bureau which handled, on occasion, over 400 homicides a year.
 I prosecuted David Berkowitz, the "Son of Sam" killer for three Bronx homicides.
 I have the experience to prosecute violent and repeat offenders.
 We will set up a Major Offense Bureau in the Attorney General Office to assist or replace county State's Attorneys, if necessary, in prosecuting violent and repeat offenders.
-No plea bargaining or deals with these offenders.
 We must remove the worst of these criminals from the streets to keep us safe.
 I know the sound a mother makes when I had to tell her that her child was murdered.
 This has to stop.